WilliamBattsIII/doubleword/doc/CPU.md

 ### 0x1: machine error
 The Machine Error exception occurs when some sort of hardware error occurs. (for example, your hard drive randomly exploding, or perhaps you turn the monitor on and off 20 times a second)
 ### 0x2: breakpoint
-A Breakpoint exception occurs when the `BREAK` instruction is executed.
-Upon a breakpoint, the CPU dumps its registers and debug information over the debug serial port. (note to self: add other things?)
+A Breakpoint exception occurs when the `DEBUG` instruction is executed.
+Upon a breakpoint, the CPU dumps its registers and debug information over the debug serial port. (note to self: add other things?) (second note to self: what the hell is a breakpoint)
 ### 0x3: handler fault
 A Handler Fault occurs if an exception occurs while attempting to handle another exception - or if an exception goes unhandled.
 In the event that this exception is unhandled (or an exception occurs within it), the machine will attempt to
 ### 0x4: privilege fault
 If code is executed that attempts to access privileged resources while in User mode, a Privilege Fault will occur.
-Examples of privileged resources include system control registers like `%scr` or `%itp`, or privileged instructions such as `HLT`, `IN` or `OUT`, or `IRET`.
+Privileged resources include control registers, memory marked as protected in the MAT, or privileged instructions.
 ### 0x5: reserved
 Reserved exception vector.
 ### 0x6: alignment fault